jvoisin/snuffleupagus/doc/source/config.rst

   read the present documentation about how to configure them, evaluate your threat model and write your configuration file accordingly.

-Since PHP *ini-like* configuration model isn't flexible enough, Snuffleupagus is using its own format in the file specified by the directive ``sp.configuration_file`` **in** your ``php.ini`` file, like ``sp.configuration_file=/etc/php/conf.d/snuffleupagus.rules``.
+Since PHP *ini-like* configuration model isn't flexible enough for our usecases, Snuffleupagus is using its own format in the file specified by the directive ``sp.configuration_file`` **in** your ``php.ini`` file, like ``sp.configuration_file=/etc/php/conf.d/snuffleupagus.rules``.

 You can use the ``,`` separator to include multiple configuration files:
 ``sp.configuration_file=/etc/php/conf.d/snuffleupagus.rules,/etc/php/conf.d/sp_wordpress.rules``.

-We're also also supporting `glob <https://en.wikipedia.org/wiki/Glob_%28programming%29>`__, so you can write something like:
+It also supports `glob <https://en.wikipedia.org/wiki/Glob_%28programming%29>`__, so you can write something like:
 ``sp.configuration_file=/etc/php/conf.d/*.rules,/etc/php/conf.d/extra/test.rules``.